dalihub/dalihub.github.io/NativeTutorials/animation.md

 The animations change the target property in a Linear way, to configure this an Alpha function can be supplied.

-Alpha functions are used in animations to specify the rate of change of the animation parameter over time.
+Alpha functions are used in animations to specify the rate of change of the animation parameter over time.</br>
-This allows the animation to be, for example, accelerated, decelerated, repeated, or bounced.
+This allows the animation to be, for example, accelerated, decelerated, repeated, or bounced.</br>
 The built-in supported functions can be viewed in the Dali::AlphaFunction::BuiltinFunction

 An example of setting an Ease In alpha function for all attached functions